 "Virtual Teams: Mastering Communication and Collaboration in the Digital Age"

-A scientifically-based guide to developing virtual communication and teamwork skills based on psychology and organizational behavior research.
+A research-grounded guide to developing virtual communication and teamwork skills based on psychology and organizational behavior research.

 "The Long-Distance Leader: Rules for Remarkable Remote and Hybrid Leadership"

-A practical guide to managing remote teams with focus on the "Three-O" model (Outcomes, Others, Ourselves) for effective distance leadership.
+A practical guide to managing remote teams, with focus on the Outcomes, Others, Ourselves model for effective distributed leadership.

 "Building & Managing Virtual Teams: Five Ways to Create a High Performance Culture for Remote Workers"

-A concise practical guide with five key principles for creating high-performance culture in virtual teams.
+A concise practical guide covering five key principles for building high-performance culture in virtual teams.